 . . . comes from your gifts and grants!!

 Residence and business owners in our response area are asked to contribute each year with the goal of raising funds to cover the cost of annual operations including non-capital replacements.
 These funds pay for fuel, maintenance, medical supplies, training, hoses, fire fighting and rescue tools, portable equipment, etc. Additionally a portion of these funds are set aside as a contribution a to our apparatus replacement fund.
 The department asks each resident to contribute at least $200.00 annually, however most residents contribute significantly more and the majority of our supporters join one of our giving clubs.

 The department sends out letters of appeal each spring.
 Our hope is that contributions will be received before the end of June so that "thank you gifts" can be distributed at tract meetings and at the annual pancake breakfast on the Sunday nearest the 4th of July.
-One popular 'thank you gift' over the years has been a bottle of our famous Company 62 Firehouse Red.
-Donors who give $400.00 or more receive a bottle with there name printed on the front label.

 Click one of the links below to see our "Club Page" which shows a list of our major donors.

 2017 Giving Club Members

 2013 Giving Club Members

 2012 Giving Club Members